sebnitu/BaseWeb/README.md

 ![BaseWeb](http://f.cl.ly/items/201U3Y1g0c2M1u1Z3i0n/baseweb-banner.png "BaseWeb — A fresh front-end development framework.")

-Currently v1.2.0
+Currently v1.2.1

 ## About
-BaseWeb is a SCSS front-end development framework built to make working on web based projects more enjoyable.
+BaseWeb is a SCSS front-end development library and framework built to make working on web based projects more enjoyable.
 It&#39;s focused on keeping your projects simple, organized and responsive.

 ### Upcoming Features
 The main features being worked on right now are blocks.
 The following list of blocks are currently on the production list: